- Other Services

 The Kennel Club only officially recognised the Jack Russell Terrier in 2016.
 This small dog was originally bred for hunting vermin, and it is known to be brave and tough despite its small size.
 Since then, this little Terrier has become well-regarded on the animal talent scene thanks to its natural intelligence and endearing look.
 The Jack Russell is bright and eager to learn, though it can be stubborn.
 This means that though they’re easily trick trained, any Jack Russells looking to work will require exceptional obedience before being signed with Urban Paws UK.

 Meet the Labrador, the nation’s favourite breed.
 This handsome pooch is the most beloved dog in the UK for a reason; it’s kind, agile, and intelligent.
 This wonderful animal makes a superb dog model and actor.
 The Labrador can be used in almost any marketing or public relations campaign, though we’d recommend it for briefs in the lifestyle, outdoor, and pet care industries.
 Its excellent nature and ability to work with children make it equally viable as a public relations dog.
-Overall, the Lab is a classic for a reason and a super choice for almost any brief.
+Overall, the Lab is one of the classic dog breeds for a reason and a super choice for almost any brief.

 Maltese dogs are small in stature but high in value!
 This breed has been seen as a symbol of wealth and status, possibly due to its appealing white coat and cute looks.
 The Maltese has been around for thousands of years and has been owned by royalty of every century.
 Today, they are still seen as desirable pets thanks to their natural intelligence and responsive natures.
 As a dog model, the Maltese is the breed of choice for expensive brands looking to target affluent customers.